- Clinical Psychologist

 Male, Female, Others

-A clinical psychologist's profession is gender-neutral, people from any gender group can pursue the profession.
+A career as a clinical psychologist is gender-neutral, people from any gender group can pursue the profession.
 As long as the person is good in his or her job, gender does not matter.
+An individual's gender does not provide any hindrance in one's career growth.

 Any special needs